Tejashree-J/Simple-Website/README.md

 # Simple-Website
-Simple Website using HTML and CSS
+Adobe-XD to code (a converted website using HTML and CSS)